Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 Reactive attachment disorder (RAD): Diagnosis

 Children with RAD must be diagnosed by a professional who has been trained to recognize the signs and symptoms of the disorder.
 Often, an in-depth evaluation is carried out by a child psychologist, a psychiatrist, or another medical provider.
-The symptoms found in children with RAD may also apply in cases of other mental health disorders, so it can be important to avoid giving a child a label without first consulting a professional.
+The symptoms found in children with reactive attachment may also apply in cases of other mental health disorders, like autism spectrum disorder, so it can be important to avoid giving a child a label without first consulting a professional.
 Self-diagnosis can delay the treatment process and worsen the child’s prognosis.
 Psychiatrists and psychologists use specially designed assessment tools and interviews to evaluate the child’s behavior, and this evaluation may include:

 • Review of development milestones